EdgeTX/edgetx.github.io/docs/doomport.md

 <a href="https://www.radiomasterrc.com/" target="_blank"><img src="https://github.com/EdgeTX/edgetx.github.io/blob/master/images/RadioMasterLogo.png?raw=true" align="center" width="497"></a>
 </p>

+---
+**August 2nd, 2022**

+**Doom Developer Porting Competition Winner – David Pham-Van!**

+Congratulations to David Pham-Van, a.k.a.
+DavBfv, for completing the Doom Porting Developer Competition!
+David was the first developer to successfully port the Doom video game so that it can be played on the Radiomaster TX16S.

+Additionally, David also met the bonus criteria to allow the port to be flashed simply via the EdgeTX standard flasher.
+For his efforts, David will receive a pair of [Radiomaster AG01 gimbals for the TX16S](https://www.radiomasterrc.com/products/ag01-cnc-hall-gimbals-for-tx16s) as well as a pair of [RadioMaster Sticky360 Gimbal Stick Ends for TX16S](https://www.radiomasterrc.com/collections/tx16s-accessories/products/sticky360-gimbal-stick-ends-for-tx16s).

+Installation and gameplay demo link: [https://www.youtube.com/watch?v=yo2eKt-qTW4](https://www.youtube.com/watch?v=yo2eKt-qTW4)

+Github repository and Installation instructions: [GitHub - DavBfr/edgetx-doom](https://github.com/DavBfr/edgetx-doom)

+The Doom firmware file (already compiled): [https://drive.google.com/file/d/1vqWwOLLE7gSl_91TvnXWzvnFCGKv-4Os/view?usp=sharing](https://drive.google.com/file/d/1vqWwOLLE7gSl_91TvnXWzvnFCGKv-4Os/view?usp=sharing)

+---
 **Task:**

 Port the DOOM video game so that it can be played on the Radiomaster TX16S.